expressjs/expressjs.com/_posts/2024-05-25-welcome-post.md

 ### By {{page.author}}

 Welcome to the Express Blog!
 We are excited to have you here.
-This will be a place for leaders in the Express community to share any knowledge, experiences, or news.
+This will be a place for leaders in the Express community to share knowledge, experiences, and news.
 <!--more-->

-A sampling of some of the topics we hope to cover include: Adoption of the OSSF scorecard, the inspiration behind Express 5.0, details about the Security Working Group, and an intro to the Express Forward Initiative.
+Some of the topics we hope to cover include: Adoption of the OSSF scorecard, the inspiration behind Express 5.0, details about the Security Working Group, and an intro to the Express Forward Initiative.